segin-GH/TDD-4-Embedded/README.md

 With these kinds of tests written in [FirstUnitTest](https://github.com/segin-GH/TDD-4-Embedded/tree/main/FirstUnitTest/main/main.c)  you can see that some subtle duplication creeping into the test for eg `ouput[x]=""`  in every test case there is `output[x]=""` to avoid this we can use something called _test fixture_.

 ### Test Fixtures in Unity
-an example of a test fixture can be found at [TestFixtures](https://github.com/segin-GH/TDD-4-Embedded/blob/main/testFixtures/main/main.c)
+An example of a test fixture can be found at [TestFixtures](https://github.com/segin-GH/TDD-4-Embedded/blob/main/testFixtures/main/main.c)
 Duplication reduction is the motivation for test fixtures it may not be noticeable in small tests but in larger tests, it can simplify your tests